tumult/hype-export-scripts/README.md

 This is presently called whenever an export is initiated, but that is subject to change.
 It isn't recommended you test against a server on each call; it is your responsibility to decide how often to check.

-**return** a dictionary with "url", "from_version", and "to_version" keys if there is an update, otherwise don't return anything and exit.
+**return** a JSON dictionary with "url", "from\_version", and "to\_version" keys if there is an update, otherwise don't return anything and exit.

 ## Debugging